Also see Knowledge and Learning and Knowledge - or Lack Thereof.

 - Presbyterian...Best in Prayer

-- Princess Diana...End Is A Car Spin
+- Princess Diana...End is a Car Spin

 - Revolution...Love to Ruin